robocup-junior/rcj-soccersim/docs/docs/qualification.md

 ## Overview

-The RCJ Soccer Simulation League will be an additional league played at the 2021 RCJ and will be held in June fully-virtual.
+The RCJ Soccer Simulation League will be an additional league played at the 2021 RCJ and will be held in June, fully virtual.
 In order to participate in the **June Tournament**, you need to successfully qualify in one of our **Qualifiation Tournaments** in May.
 The qualification will be held centrally by the RCJ Soccer OC.